-The simplest and cheapest way to get to Sitges from BCN is to hop on the RENFE train which leaves from Sants Station (or Passeig de Gracia Station, which is more central), every 15 minutes in summer between about 5am and 10.30pm.
-Tickets are around 6 euros return, journey time around 35 minutes.
+The simplest and cheapest way to get to here from BCN is to hop on the RENFE train which leaves from Sants Station (or Passeig de Gracia Station, which is more central), every 15 minutes in summer between about 5am and 10.30pm.
+Tickets are around 8 euros return, journey time around 35 minutes.
 Otherwise you can hire a car or rent a scooter and drive there!

-For more info on Sitges, straight from the horse's mouth, check out our sister site Sitges Life, or the official tourism website.
+For more info on Sitges check out the official tourism website.

 Hello, if interested in Sitges, you can check our apartments

 We promise to help you in your visit!